BNkosi/odin/README.md

 ## :sparkles: Solution ##

 1. Hera is built on a [Haystack](https://github.com/deepset-ai/haystack) backend.
 Haystack is a tool that provides a pipeline for [Closed Domain Question Answering](http://ceur-ws.org/Vol-1769/paper03.pdf) using the latest pretrained models.
-This makes it ideal for information retrieval.
+This makes it ideal for information retrieval without the financial burden of training the a language model.

 <img src="./img/concepts_haystack_v2.png" alt="haystack">